LibreLock/librelock-server/README.md

 docker compose up -d --build
 ```

-To run without Docker first install Go and PostgreSQL, then set up a database and user matching the one if `.env.
+To run without Docker first install Go and PostgreSQL, then set up a database and user matching the one if `.env`.
 Finally, run the server with:

 ```bash
 go run main.go